ellierutherford/HotelBookingSystem/Diary_Matt.md

 Guest users should be able to retrieve their reservations and cancel them within (//assume LP means 'up to' 24 hours from the check-in date).
 Change status to canceled WHERE utcnow +24hrs < reservation

-Reservation should indicate the rooms booked, the guest names (if necessary) and the dates for which the room was booked.
+Reservation should indicate the rooms booked, the customer names (if necessary) and the dates for which the room was booked.

 Users can register as Starwood members: Users can register by providing their details (name, surname, address, phone number, email address).
 They will then
 //then after being sent an email to finish off registrations to verify.